 Each student attending Johnson City Schools has a computerized meal account in the cafeteria.
 The students are assigned an account number that is unique to them.
 The account will be coded appropriately for children who are full pay, reduced price, or free status therefore, the child’s status is confidential.

-Students enrolling mid-year can get a free and reduced price meal application at the school office or access a copy here:
+Students enrolling mid-year can get a free and reduced-price meal application at the school office or online.